 At the end of each year, I always take time to think and pray about the year that has just passed and ask God for a word for the year ahead.

-It is fair to say that 2018 was an unprecedented year and although we do not publicise everything that happens, it followed a very difficult financial year in 2017.
-As we moved into 2018, I felt God was saying that if we were willing to make a choice and trust him, God would lead us into unexpected favour.
-After a year of great uncertainty, in 2018, we began to see the outpouring of unexpected favour and blessing.
+It is fair to say that 2018 was an unprecedented year, and although we do not publicise everything that happens, it followed a very difficult financial year in 2017.
+As we moved into 2018, I felt God was saying that if we were willing to make a choice and trust Him, He would lead us into unexpected favour.
+After a year of great uncertainty in 2018, we began to see the outpouring of unexpected favour and blessing.
 I see ‘unprecedented favour’ as something we could not have achieved by ourselves, but something that must surely have only come from God.
 We saw this favour in several areas, but there were 3 specific areas that we want to give thanks and praise for.

-Secondly we saw God move in a very complex legal situation we have been involved in, for over 10 years.
+Secondly, we saw God move in a very complex legal situation that we have been involved in for over 10 years.
 Again, although we had sought to deal with the situation with integrity and honesty, fixing it was beyond our control.
-And yet, somehow, God moved and the whole situation was resolved.
+And yet, somehow, God moved, and the whole situation was resolved.

-So, as UCB moves ahead into 2019, what does the year ahead look for us?
+So, as UCB moves ahead into 2019, what does the year ahead look like for us?

-This for me, is one of the reasons why Christian media is so important.
-We live in a world where national media often focuses on the negative, on the depressing news that is around us.
-But Christian media, such as ourselves, Premier and the many others who are engaged in this work around the world, exists to provide a powerful and positive influence in people’s lives.
+This for me is one of the reasons why Christian media is so important.
+We live in a world where national media often focuses on the negative and depressing news that is around us.
+But Christian media, such as ourselves, Premiere, and many others who are engaged in this work around the world, exists to provide a powerful and positive influence in people’s lives.

 My prayer for us as an organisation (and for you too) is that in 2019, we will learn to focus fully on what we HAVE and not on what we have not.

-So, let’s think bigger… let’s not be unwise but at the same time, let’s think BIG about what God could do.
+So, let’s think bigger… let’s not be unwise but at the same time, let’s think BIG about what God can do.

-You have within you, the fullness of the godhead, the same power that raised Christ from the dead, lives in US.
-So, as we get 2019 off to a fresh start, let us be expectant, focus on what we have (not on what we don’t) and be ready and expectant for God to do something bigger than we could have ever imagined!
+You have within you the fullness of the Godhead; the same power that raised Christ from the dead lives in US.
+So, as we get 2019 off to a fresh start, let us be expectant, focus on what we have (not on what we don’t), and be ready for God to do something bigger than we could have ever imagined!